 Student Learning Outcomes: Students will be able to use the numerical MATrix LABoratory language (MATLAB) for scientific programming applications.
 Students will be able to demonstrate knowledge of how numbers are represented in a computer system and discuss presence of computer errors in representing numbers.
-Students will be able to numerically solve mathematical problems that involve systems of linear equations; nonlinear equations/systems; definite integrals; first- and higher-order derivatives; and polynomial interpolation.
-Students will be able to analyze numerical methods for accuracy; and analyze the corresponding numerical algorithms for efficiency.
+Students will become familiar with a variety of numerical methods for solving mathematical problems that involve systems of linear equations; nonlinear equations/systems; definite integrals; first- and higher-order derivatives; and polynomial interpolation.
 Students will be able to apply numerical methods to solve real-world problems that involve models of the five mathematical types listed above; to discuss the advantages and disadvantages of the implemented methods; and to write and present a short report (term paper) in front of an audience of peers/classmates.

-Required Textbooks and Other Course Materials: Cheney, W. and D. Kincaid; Numerical Mathematics and Computing, 7th Edition, Brooks/Cole: Cengage Learning, 2013 (ISBN-13: 978-1-133-10371-4).
+Recommended Textbook: Cheney, W. and D. Kincaid; Numerical Mathematics and Computing, 7th Edition, Brooks/Cole: Cengage Learning, 2013 (ISBN-13: 978-1-133-10371-4).